xdanielsb/patterns/readme.md

   > Many of the examples shown are taken from the book of Partha Kuchana

   ### Henry Diosa
-  > Teacher at Universidad Distrital has contribute with his teachings and experience.
+  > Teacher at Universidad Distrital has contributed with his teachings and experience.